-Each summer, students are required to submit an updated CV and meet with the Director of Graduate Studies to discuss their progression through the program.
+Each summer, students are required to submit an updated CV, an Individual Development Plan (IDP), a description of progress through myVita, and meet with the Director of Graduate Studies to discuss their progression through the program.
 The Director of Graduate Studies will then summarize the student's progress and provide written feedback to both the student as well as their advisor of record.